 For instance, in the example below from Lead, they added #datascience and #bigdata to attract an audience interested in and searching for those topics on LinkedIn.

 When promoting your contest on social media, remember to check the contest guidelines for each platform.

 In addition to sharing the contest on social media, share it in online communities.
-Online communities like Reddit have subtopics like /r/Contest where anyone can promote a contest or giveaway.
-Find topics relating to your niche and your target audience, check out the rules they have for promoting contests, and promote your giveaway there.
+Online communities like Reddit have subtopics like /r/Contest, where anyone can promote a contest or giveaway.
+Find topics relating to your niche and your target audience, check out their rules for promoting contests, and promote your giveaway there.

 You can also search the internet for other online communities related to your niche.
 Simply type in something like “knitting forums” (but replace “knitting” with your actual niche) into the Google search bar to find more online communities you can join.

 Facebook also has groups dedicated to specific topics where you can find a ton of your target audience to promote your contest to.

 Did you know 1200% more shares are generated by social videos than text and images combined?